godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 Firstly, let's give the player some grenades to play with.
 Open up ``Grenade.tscn``.

-There are a few things to note here, the first and foremost being that the grenades are going to use :ref:`RigidBody <class_RigidBody>` nodes.
+There are a few things to note here, the first and foremost being that the grenades are going to use :ref:`RigidBody <api:class_RigidBody>` nodes.
-We're going to use :ref:`RigidBody <class_RigidBody>` nodes for our grenades so they bounce around the world in a (somewhat) realistic manner.
+We're going to use :ref:`RigidBody <api:class_RigidBody>` nodes for our grenades so they bounce around the world in a (somewhat) realistic manner.

 The second thing to note is ``Blast_Area``.
-This is an :ref:`Area <class_Area>` node that will represent the blast radius of the grenade.
+This is an :ref:`Area <api:class_Area>` node that will represent the blast radius of the grenade.

 Finally, the last thing to note is ``Explosion``.
-This is the :ref:`Particles <class_Particles>` node that will emit an explosion effect when the grenade explodes.
+This is the :ref:`Particles <api:class_Particles>` node that will emit an explosion effect when the grenade explodes.
 One thing to note here is that we have ``One shot`` enabled.
 This is so we emit all the particles at once.
 The particles are also emitted using world coordinates instead of local coordinates, so we have ``Local Coords`` unchecked as well.